crateio/distutils2/docs/source/extending.rst

 the new implementations with your :file:`setup.py` script, and cause the :func:`distutils.core.setup` function use them::

-   from distutils.command.build_py import build_py as _build_py
+   from distutils2.command.build_py import build_py as _build_py
-   from distutils.core import setup
+   from distutils2.core import setup

    class build_py(_build_py):
        """Specialized Python source builder."""